coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 048.md

 Campaign: Danse Macabre
 Session Date: 2024-04-14
 ---
+**Session Date:** 4/14/2024

-This session is a little different because Keegan is in the hospital, so we are playing some side characters that are in prison with Bertram.
+This session is a little different because Rohan's player is in the hospital (he's okay!!), so we are playing some side characters that are in prison with Bertram.

 ----

 [[Nakha]] is our character that's been in the longest.
 They killed their father in cold blood and then was shipped off to a local prison.
-They were passed around the prisons until they got to Cruelwind, located in the frigid north that was an old stronghold built into a prison.
+They were passed around the prisons until they got to [[Cruelwind Prison]], located in the frigid north that was an old stronghold built into a prison.
 They have been put into general population but they have never spoken to the leader or the major or anything.
 Their behavior seems to be rather erratic, sometimes answering questions or talking to people, sometimes not.

 It is cold here, and there is not enough space for everyone here.
 Everyone fights for resources and warmth, and people often die of exposure to the cold.
 They do not have friends, they do not have allies, but they do not bother anyone so they exist.